syncfusion-content/xamarin-docs/Xamarin/Charts/how-to/Get-the-data-point-collection-based-on-region.md

 ---
 layout: post
-title: Get the data point collection based on region in Syncfusion SfChart
+title: Get the data point collection based on region in Syncfusion® SfChart
 description: Get the data point collection based on region in SfChart
 platform: xamarin
 control: Chart